Question: Should only monastics teach the Dharma?

 Citta was the model Buddhist layman whose learning and behaviour the Buddha urged others to emulate.
 On one occasion, the Buddha said to the monks: “Should a devoted mother wish to encourage her beloved only son in a proper way she should say to him: ‘Try to become like the disciple Citta and the disciple Hatthaka of Alavi.'”
 (A,I:88)’

-To further answer the question, it should be noted that both in and after the Buddha’s time, there are renown lay Buddhist teachers worldwide in all Buddhist traditions.
+To further answer the question, it should be noted that both in and after the Buddha’s time, there are renowned lay Buddhist teachers worldwide in all Buddhist traditions.
 There are also many Buddhist Sunday schools for children, classes for adults, and academic courses in universities (some of which offer Dharma education for monastics) led by lay Buddhist teachers.
 There are also leading teachers, who are recognised as Tulkus and Rinpoches in some Tibetan Buddhist traditions, who are not monastics as well.
 There are also monastics who become lay Buddhist teachers, and lay teachers who become monastics.
 What matters is that the Dharma is taught well.

 The Buddha’s Lay Disciple Foremost In Teaching The Dharma